Dian01811/Dian01811.GitHub.io/index.md

 <font size=5><strong>News</strong></font>

-<strong>Apr 27, 2026: Ji co-authored a paper on the formation of highly evolved silicic magmas through incremental differentiation and melt extraction across interconnected transcrustal magma systems was accepted for publication in <em>Lithos</em>.</strong>
+<strong>Apr 27, 2026: Ji co-authored, under the leadership of [Dr. Cin-Ty Lee](https://profiles.rice.edu/faculty/cin-ty-lee), a paper on the formation of highly evolved silicic magmas through incremental differentiation and melt extraction across interconnected transcrustal magma systems, was accepted for publication in <em>Lithos</em>.</strong>

 <strong>Mar 24, 2026: [Ji’s paper about the effects of magmatic recharge on lunar volatile budget was accepted for publication in <em>Geochimica et Cosmochimia Acta</em>](https://doi.org/10.1016/j.gca.2026.03.042)!</strong>